HUMPBACK WHALE EXPEDITION

 Day 1 - Travel day.
 Arrive on Ha’apai.
 8:30AM flight.
 Once you arrive on the island.
 We help you check into your room, the rest of the day is yours to prep cameras, your snorkel gear, relax and explore the island.

 Day 4 - Sunday we are not allowed to go out on the boat (local law, everything closes.).
 So you have a choice of snorkeling the pristine reef, seeking out zebra sharks and other aquatic wildlife.
 Or you can spend your day on a kayak, or stand up paddle boarding, riding bicycles around the island.
 Or just relaxing on the beach and enjoying the day.

 Day 5 - 7 - We return to the water to swim with the whales.
-The plan is to spend 5 days seeking out the whales.
+The plan is to spend a total of 5 days seeking out the whales.
 Each day we will spend 6 hours at sea, seeking / swimming with the whales.
 Groups of 4 (with a guide) at a time are allowed in the water.

 Day 8 - We will return you to the Ha'apai aiport for your journey home.

 This is a land based expedition.
 Each morning we will head out in search of the whales.
 Everyday will be different.
 Some days the whales may be easy to find and interested in interacting with us.
 Other days they may be elusive and want nothing to do with us.
 We can not guarantee that we will swim with them, because it is completely up to the whales.
 It is important to remember the whales are wild animals.
 However, these whales are extremely comfortable with people in the water and will often allow us to stay with them for hours.
 Our approach is to position the boat 200-300meters from the whale - watch and wait.
 If they show our captain (and licensed guide), signs that they are happy with our company, we enter the water.
 This approach proves effective time and time again, and we have had many, long encounters with moms and calves.